knobs-dials/everyday-admin/README.md

 ## ssh-permission-check

 You know when ssh refuses to do something because it doesn't like your permissions?
-This suggests chowns to fix that   (and a few restrictive things, just because)
+This suggests chmod commands to fix that   (and a few restrictive things, just because) (TODO: also consider chowns, in case you have the wrong owner)

 ```
     $ sudo ssh-permission-check